Mbed-TLS/mbedtls/docs/proposed/psa-driver-developer-guide.md

 ## Driver C interfaces

-Mbed TLS calls [driver functions as specified in the PSA Cryptography Driver Interface specification](psa-driver-interface.html#driver-entry-points) except as otherwise indicated in this section.
+Mbed TLS calls driver entry points [as specified in the PSA Cryptography Driver Interface specification](psa-driver-interface.html#driver-entry-points) except as otherwise indicated in this section.

 ### Key handles